maglub/piLogger/README.txt

 * Almost always, you want the same aliases in your caputre.conf file as in your aliases.conf file.
 You can easily do this by running:
   -> cat ~/piLogger/etc/aliases.conf | cut -d";" -f1 > ~/piLogger/etc/capture.conf

-* Almost always, you wamt the same aliases in yoru graph.default.conf file.
+* Almost always, you want the same aliases in yoru graph.default.conf file.
 You can easily do this by running:
   -> cp ~/piLogger/etc/capture.conf ~/piLogger/etc/graph.default.conf